 Did you know in 2019 there were 50 fatal and injury crashes in Blaine County?
 Of the total 56 people who were injured, sadly 11 of those individuals died as a result of their injuries.

 Have you been injured in a car accident as a result of another driver’s negligence?
 The personal injury attorneys at Swain Law Group can help.
 You may be entitled to compensation for loss of income, medical bills, and pain and suffering.
 Our team also helps families who have lost loved ones with wrongful death claims.
 While we hope you never need our services, Swain Law Group is committed to getting you the fair compensation you deserve.
-Please contact us for a free consultation at 405-546-1292 or reach out with a confidential message to discuss your case.
+Please contact us for a free consultation or reach out with a confidential message to discuss your case.